How to Access Windows 10 Safe Mode: A Step-by-Step Guide

 - Your PC will boot into Safe Mode.

-To exit Safe Mode, open msconfig again, uncheck Safe boot, and restart your PC.
+To exit Safe Mode, open msconfig again, uncheck Safe Boot, and restart your PC.

 4. Using Command Prompt